septentrio-gnss/Septentrio-PX4-Autopilot/docs/getting_started.md

 | EKF2_GPS_CTRL    |                      | Dual antenna heading | Dual antenna heading |

 Go to **Tools > Reboot Vehicle**

+### Automatic Configuration

+By default, PX4 automatically sets up the connected receiver when all parameters are correct.
+This can be disabled by setting `GPS_AUTO_CONFIG` to `Disabled`, which can be useful when the receiver is used for other purposes than autopilots alone.
+In that case, it may be the easiest to connect the receiver to the autopilot first, let the autopilot set it up, and then disable autoconfig in order to not overwrite custom configuration on top of the automatic autopilot one.

 ## LED Status